-If you need a rental car, your best bet is to grab one from RDU airport or there are a few companies within the downtown area.
+If you need a rental car, your best bet is to grab one from Raleigh-Durham airport (RDU) or there are a few companies within the downtown area.

-Of course Uber and Lift have a good presence here, so you’ll be fine if flying in – see our post on how to get to Raleigh for tips on transport from the airport into the city!
+Of course, Uber and Lift have a good presence here too, so you’ll be fine if flying in – see our post on how to get to Raleigh for tips on transport from the airport into the city!

 The GoRaleigh bus service currently serves local and regional buses and is headquartered downtown at the GoRaleigh bus station in Moore Square (214 S Blount St, Raleigh, NC 27601).
 For fares and passes info go here.